SamiThueson/Homework-Assistant/README.md

 # Homework Assistant

 The purpose of this project is to provide an option to students to plan out their homework in a more productive and purposeful way.
-It currently is not in production, but can be forked and used locally.
+It currently is not in production, but can be cloned and used locally.

 ## Recommended IDE Setup